Geo-Cubed/GeoCubed-Mapper/README.md

 services.AddMapper(Assembly.GetExecutingAssembly());
 ```

+Note:
+The assembly does not have to be specified but it will default to `Assembly.GetCallingAssembly()`
-Note: all assemblies where mappers are held will need registering so if you have mapper1 in assembly1 and mapper2 in assembly2 you will need to do the following
+All assemblies where mappers are held will need registering so if you have mapper1 in assembly1 and mapper2 in assembly2 you will need to do the following

 ```csharp
 services.AddMapper(Assembly1);